Build your talent pipeline.

 Follow candidates you’ve interacted with and people you think might be a good fit for future roles on LinkedIn.

 Send periodic notes to any candidates you have an open dialogue with on LinkedIn to keep your organization top of mind.
 This could be a congratulations on a professional milestone or an accomplishment.
-Or, you could share something they might be interested in relating to your organization, like a recent report or an invite to a gala where they can meet some of the team.

 Note: This is especially useful for leadership roles, which sometimes require more long-term planning and nurturing.